HaoLam1/HaoLam1/README.md

 # Hello!
-I'm a Data Analyst with a passion for A.I and Human Behavior
+I'm Lam and currently I'm a Data Analyst with a passion for A.I and Human Behavior

 ## 🌐 Socials: